UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 ## <a name="meetings">Meetings

 We hold general club meetings every Monday from 7:15 to 8:15 PM.
 We encourage anyone who wants to learn more about cyber security and develop skills in the field to attend our meetings.
-If you’re new to cyber or computing security, no worries, you Intro to the Cyber Team and Competitions\CTFscan still come.
+If you’re new to cyber or computing security, no worries, you can still come.
 Although cybersecurity can be difficult at times, it's nowhere near as hard as some people say, so don’t be scared away or discouraged.

 No prior experience is required to attend or participate in our meetings.